GeraltOfRiviaa/e-learning_course/README.md

 ---

 ### **2. Student**
-Represents learners enrolled in courses.
+Represents users in the **student role** who enroll in and attend courses.
+Users can be both students and teachers simultaneously, enabling them to both create and participate in courses.

 | Field | Type | Description |
 |-------|------|-------------|